theYeeti/pact-lang.org/docs/beginner/hello-world-with-pact.md

 This line outputs a string to the REPL that says `Hello` followed by whatever is specified by the function parameter `name`.

 This line completes the module for this smart contract!
 While this module is pretty simple, it gives you a great start to begin building more complex smart contracts.
-The next step

 ___